Waverley By-Laws

 Matches shall be decided by the team with the most sets.
 If sets are equal then games to decide.

-In all Senior formats except Singles/Doubles, a team with only 3 players available shall play the match instead of giving a walkover in which case By-Law 12 as it relates to complete team in attendance will not apply.
-Under these circumstances, games won or lost will be scored by both teams, the sets for which the player is not available being forfeited to love.
+When a team is a player short in either Open Doubles or Junior Triples, games won or lost will be scored by both teams, the sets for which the player is not available being forfeited to love.

 For all Junior Triples matches where a team is one player short, the opposition team should, where possible, exclude the equivalent player in the Order of Merit within their team.